Amphibrach

+Usage

+English

 In English accentual-syllabic poetry, an amphibrach is a stressed syllable surrounded by two unstressed syllables.
 It is rarely used as the overall meter of a poem, usually appearing only in a small amount of humorous poetry, children's poetry, and experimental poems.
 The individual amphibrachic foot often appears as a variant within, for instance, anapaestic meter.

 It is the main foot used in the construction of the limerick, as in "There once was / a girl from / Nantucket."
 It was also used by the Victorians for narrative poetry, e.g. Samuel Woodworth's poem "The Old Oaken Bucket" (1817) beginning "How dear to / my heart are / the scenes of / my childhood."
 W. H. Auden's poem "O where are you going?"
 (1931) is a more recent and slightly less metrically-regular example.
 The amphibrach is also often used in ballads and light verse, such as the hypermetrical lines of Sir John Betjeman's poem "Meditation on the A30" (1966).

+Russian

 Amphibrachs are a staple meter of Russian poetry.
 A common variation in an amphibrachic line, in both Russian and English, is to end the line with an iamb, as Thomas Hardy does in "The Ruined Maid" (1901): "Oh did n't / you know I'd / been ru in'd / said she".